-I have had a very strange experience in connection with the planning of the Freedom of the Press Society’s meeting on Tuesday on anti-Semitism in Denmark.
+I have had a very strange experience in connection with the planning of the Free Press Society’s meeting on Tuesday on anti-Semitism in Denmark.

 A crucial documentation of the rising anti-Semitism in Denmark is the report on "Anti-Semitic Incidents" which the Jewish Society prepares approx. once a year.
 The "incidents" cover everything from verbal harassment and shame, to violent assaults - and the latest report, which covers 2018, shows an increase of 50% from the previous year.
 This is a frightening increase, made no less frightening by the fact that the hidden figure is probably a great deal larger.